• LoginLogin

 Can I raise money for any charity I choose?

-You should contact Macmillan Cancer Support or your chosen charity direct to discuss their fundraising requirements.
-Many charities and groups will directly benefit from the funds raised by the Etape Loch Ness.
-Find our more here.
+Please contact Macmillan Cancer Support or your chosen charity direct to discuss fundraising requirements.

 What are you doing to minimise the environmental impact of the event?

-We are committed to making our events as sustainable as possible and to minimise the event’s environmental impact as we work towards a Zero Waste to Landfill event for the future however we do need your help.
+We are committed to making our events as sustainable as possible and to minimise the event’s environmental impact however we do need your help.
 Read more here about some of the ways we are eliminating waste and reducing the environmental impact of the event this year.

 Where can my friends and family watch me?

 The final 2 miles through Inverness and the finish line and Event Hub at Eden Court Theatre provide the best vantage points for spectators.
-First cyclists are expected across the finish line from 08:45 onwards, and the bulk of cyclists expected between 08:450-13:00.
+First riders are expected across the finish line from 08:45 onwards, and the bulk of riders are expected between 08:450-13:00.

 If you live in or are visiting any of the following villages along the route – Drumnadrochit, Invermoriston, Fort Augustus, Foyers and Dores – why not get your friends and family to give riders a cheer as they go past, it really does make a difference, however please be aware of road closures.

-I would like to volunteer at the event, how can I apply?
+I would like to volunteer at the event, how do I find out more?

 There are a host of volunteer roles at the event.
-Please visit our volunteer page for more information or email us.
+Please visit the Volunteer page for more information or email us.

 How do I get to Inverness and Loch Ness?

-Inverness is the Highland capital and gateway city to Loch Ness and the Highlands, with an international airport and it is well served by public transport.
+Inverness is the gateway city to Loch Ness and the Highlands, with an international airport and it is well served by public transport.
 Please check out our Visit section, which lists flights, trains, buses and car hire companies serving Inverness.

 Where can I stay?